ShaikhImadoddin/express-posts-REST-API.app/README.md

 A mini Quora-style CRUD application built with **Node.js, Express, EJS, and Tailwind CSS**.
 This app allows users to create, view, edit, and delete posts in a simple and modern interface.

+🔹 Purpose: The main goal behind building this mini-project was to learn and practice REST API structure for CRUD operations using Express and understand how to integrate it with EJS templates for a full-stack workflow.

 ---

 ## 🚀 Features